 Recently, thanks to social media we get to see more sad tales of domestic violence that is so disheartening.
-These sad stories are accompanied with videos, images that leave me speechless but then I ask myself “what can be the reason behind all these?”, “what are we doing wrong in this our generation?”
+These sad stories are accompanied by videos, images that leave me speechless but then I ask myself “what can be the reason behind all these?”, “what are we doing wrong in this our generation?”
 The answer to this questions I hope to answer in this article.

 Let’s first dissect what domestic violence is for those who don’t fully understand what it means.

-According to National Coalition against Domestic Violence (NCADV) “Domestic violence is the willful intimidation, physical assault, battery, sexual assault, and/or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another.
+According to National Coalition Against Domestic Violence (NCADV) “Domestic violence is the willful intimidation, physical assault, battery, sexual assault, and/or other abusive behaviours as part of a systematic pattern of power and control perpetrated by one intimate partner against another.
 It includes physical violence, sexual violence, psychological violence, and emotional abuse.
 The frequency and severity of domestic violence can vary dramatically; however, the one constant component of domestic violence is one partner’s consistent efforts to maintain power and control over the other”.

 There are actually different types of domestic violence as mentioned in the definition above but the prevalent one in our society is physical violence which has become a serious issue in the society.
 Due to this reason, I will shed more light on it in this article.